MohamedHassanNasr/emv/README.md

 # Introduction

-THIS PROJECT IS WORK IN PROGRESS.
+NOTE: The project provides a working implementation of contactless emv kernel 2 & 3.
+You can use it to test chip card, or simply for tutorial purpose.
+However this is definitely not production code and many mandatory features are missing.
+At current stage, it is necessary to purchase professional emv tool to implement and verify remaining features, which author is reluctant to do without external funding.

 Claim: This project use open source json implementation from git@github.com:nlohmann/json.git (which is a head-file based implementation convienient to use)
 (make sure you did 'git submodule update --init --recursive' after cloning emv repo)

 Contactless EMV is implemented using modern C++, you need c++17 compiler.
 So far we can do online/offline transaction for Visa/Mastercard

-Some optional features are not fully implemented, like RRP, Magstripe, IDS, nor is the code certified.
+Some features are not fully implemented, like RRP, Magstripe, IDS, nor is the code certified.

 the contactless EMV is designed for easy integration with a solution: